openshift/enhancements/enhancements/storage/csi-driver-install.md

 We propose that - we provide each driver mentioned above as a separate operator which could be subscribed and installed via OLM UI.
 Each driver's operator is responsible for its installation and release.
 The operator is responsible for creating storageclass that the driver provides.

 The configuration of CSI driver can be done via OLM UI if required and CSI driver can access cloudprovider credentials from Openshift provided sources.The CR that is responsible for driver configuration can be installed by default by the operator itself.
+We expect operator configuration CR to be *cluster-scoped* rather than namespace scoped.

 Installation via OLM however means that, when we want to enable these CSI drivers as default drivers, they must be installed by default in Openshift installs.
 We further propose that - Cluster Storage Operator(https://github.com/openshift/cluster-storage-operator) could create subscriptions for these driver operators when drivers have to be installed by default.

 Expected workflow as optional driver (using EBS as an example):
-1. User finds EBS CSI driver in OLM and installs it.
+1. User finds EBS CSI driver operator in OLM and installs it.
+2. The operator automatically creates a cluster-scoped CR for itself and install AWS EBS CSI driver with default settings.
+User can configure basic operator features as log level or ManagementState in the CR.
+We expect only few (if any) configuration options for the CSI drivers themselves - they don't have any options in-tree.
+User cannot create any other CR for the operator (ensured via webhooks).
+4. While the operator is installed in a user provider namespace, the CSI driver should be installed in a namespace pre-defined(for example - `openshift-csi-ebs-driver`) in the operator.
-2. EBS CSI driver is installed and it creates relevant storageclass that user can use to provision CSI EBS volumes.
+3. EBS CSI driver is installed and it creates relevant storageclass that user can use to provision CSI EBS volumes.

+When a CSI driver operator is in technical preview, we expect that the operator will be available from a `beta` channel.
+Moving to a `stable` channel once a driver reaches GA will require Openshift admin to manually change subscribed channel from beta to stable.
+At this point we expect that, operator in GA state will simply adopt the resources(CRs) created by beta version of the operator.

-Expected workflow as default driver:
+### Expected workflow as default driver:

+When these drivers become mandatory part of Openshift cluster, we need to install them by default.
+This section in general only applies to drivers which want to be enabled by default in Openshift installation.

 1. CVO installs cluster-storage-operator.
 2. cluster-storage-operator detects cloudprovider on which cluster is running(lets say EBS).
 3. cluster-storage-operator creates a subscription for EBS CSI driver using redhat operator source.